bhornung/bhornung.github.io/_posts/2018-06-19-visa-analysis.md

 ---

 We are going to explore the entry requirements to visit a country across the globe.
-We will find out how easy or difficult to travel from one country from an other.
-Which are most welcoming and reclusive nation according to what kind of travel documents they demand on entering their territories.
+We will find out how easy or difficult to travel from one country to an other; which are most welcoming or reclusive nation according to what kind of travel documents they demand on entering their territories.

 ## Preliminaries